 This museum in Lusk, Wyoming, has buggies, artifacts, relics, an old storefront, and stagecoaches, including one that was used on the famous Cheyenne-Black Hills Stage Line.
 For those interested in the history of Wyoming and how it became what it is today, the Stagecoach Museum is one of the most informative things to do in Wyoming with kids.

 This Wyoming geyser is conical and located in the Lone Star Geyser Basin in Yellowstone National Park.
 Just three miles southeast from the Old Faithful Geyser, the Lone Star Geyser erupts roughly every three hours for about thirty minutes, distances up to 40 feet in the air!
 There are opportunities to bike, ski, and hike around the geyser.
 In addition, you can take the five-mile Lone Star loop trail on foot or a bike!

 Mormon Row Historic District

 This waterfall is located on the Gibbon River in the northwestern part of Yellowstone National Park.
 The waterfall drops more than eighty feet and is quite beautiful!
-This is a roadside waterfall can be seen from the roadside, making it one of the best things to do in Wyoming for those traveling with young kids or for those who simply don’t want to have to hike for miles to find a waterfall With Gibbon Falls, you can just hop out of your car and see the beauty of Wyoming right outside of your door!
+This is a roadside waterfall that can be seen from the roadside, making it one of the best things to do in Wyoming with kids or for those who simply don’t want to have to hike for miles to find a waterfall with Gibbon Falls, you can just hop out of your car and see the beauty of Wyoming right outside of your door!